4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Dambulla golden temple

-I would visit the Dambulla cave temple first and then make your way down to the ‘golden Buddha statue’.
+I would visit Dambulla cave temple first and then make your way down to the ‘golden Buddha statue’.
 Inside the giant statue is the Golden Temple Buddhist Museum.

 Admittedly there’s not much inside, but it’s worth a quick visit.
 Even if it’s just for photos.